Legend of Nazaré: Origin of the statue

+Further history

 In 1377, because of the increased number of pilgrims, king Fernando had a church built near the chapel and transferred the statue there.
 At the end of the sixteenth century, this church experienced the first of a series of reconstructions and enlargements.
 The existing building is now the result of several interventions from the sixteenth to the nineteenth centuries that give it a very unusual character.
 This church or sanctuary is named Santuário de Nossa Senhora da Nazaré (Sanctuary of Our Lady of Nazaré).
 The holy image is now on display in the main chapel in a small niche above the altar that can be accessed by a staircase leading from the sacristy.
 Since 711, the statue has remained in the village named after it: Sítio da Nazaré (Place of the Nazaré).
 In this village, nowadays, a quarter of the town of Nazaré, one can still visit the three sanctuaries mentioned above: the underground hermitage, the small chapel above it, and the church where one can visit Our Lady of Nazaré.

-According to oral tradition, the holy icon was sculpted by Joseph the carpenter, in Nazareth, when Jesus was still a baby.
-A few decades latter Luke the Evangelist painted it.
-This would make it the most ancient image venerated by Christians.